The Planet Birdsong Foundation works with organizations of all sizes from

 Claver Ntoyinkima and Beth Kaplin in the field

-Our main partner in Rwanda is Professor Beth Kaplin, Professor of Conservation Science in
+Our main partner in Rwanda is Honorary Professor Beth Kaplin, Professor of Conservation Science in

-the Biology Dept and Director, since 2016, of the Centre of Excellence in Biodiversity &
+the Biology Dept and former Director (2016-2023), of the Centre of Excellence in Biodiversity &

 Natural Resource Management, a knowledge management research centre aimed at contributing